Huy-DNA/MPiSC/README.md

 - A dead process performing `enqueue` and `dequeue` could leave the queue broken.

-  Possible solutions: The other processes can help out patching up the queue.
+  Possible solutions: The other processes can help out patching up the queue (help mechanism).

-- Patching up the queue?
+- Patching up the queue (help mechanism)?

   Why: If `enqueue` or `dequeue` needs to perform some updates on the queue to move it to a consistent state, then a suspended process may leave the queue in an intermediate state.
 The `enqueue` and `dequeue` should not wait until it sees a consistent state or else the algorithm is blocking.
 Rather, they should help the suspended process complete the operation.

   Possible solutions: (1) detect intermediate state.
 (2) (try) patch.
   1. Typically, updates are performed using CAS.
 If CAS fails, some state changes have occurred, we can detect if this is intermediary & try to perform another CAS to patch up the queue.
 Note that the patching CAS may fail in case the queue is just patched up, so looping until a successful CAS may not be necessary.
 A good example can be found in [`enqueue` operation in Imp-Lfq pp.3](/refs/Imp-Lfq/README.md)

+### Trends

+- Speed up happy paths.
+  - WFQueue: The happy path uses lock-free algorithm and falls back to the wait-free algorithm.
+As lock-free algorithms are typically more efficient, this can lead to speedups.
+  - Replacing CAS with simpler operations like FAA, load/store in the fast path.
+- Avoid contention: Enqueuers or dequeuers performing on a shared data structures can harm each other's progress.
+  - Local buffers can be used at the enqueuers' side in MPSC so that enqueuers do not contend with each other.
+  - Elimination + Backing off techniques in MPMC.
+- Cache-aware solutions.

 ## Evaluation strategy